isene/RTFM/README.md

 ## What?
 RTFM is a file manager for the terminal written in Ruby.
 It lets you browse directories and view the content of directories and files.
+Files are syntax highlighted, images are shown in the terminal, videos are thumbnailed, etc.
-You can delete, rename, copy and move files as well as a range of other features.
+You can bookmark and jump around easily, delete, rename, copy, symlink and move files.
+RTFM has a a wide range of other features.
 Read on for what it can do.

 ## Why?